apache/airflow/docs/apache-airflow/core-concepts/xcoms.rst

 .. note::

   Compression requires the support for it is installed in your python environment.
 For example, to use ``snappy`` compression, you need to install ``python-snappy``.
-Zip works out of the box.
+Zip, gzip and bz2 work out of the box.

 Custom XCom Backends